Chart Color Schemes

 An assessment of population growth drivers in Robertson reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, for Robertson NSW.
-For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-According to these projections, the suburb's population is expected to decrease by 165 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 85 and over age group, which is projected to increase by 27 people during this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, projections indicate a decline in overall population over this period, with the area's population expected to reduce by 163 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 27 people.

 Frequently Asked Questions - Population